Sekund/sekund-plugin-react/README.md

 <img src="https://user-images.githubusercontent.com/41804/139598760-b99854e0-d9a1-4235-8899-635da7f5addb.png" style="width: 200px">

+After clicking an a Group's name, you will see a list just like the Home view.
+Clicking on any note will then download it to your vault and open it in the currently active editor.

 ## Peoples

 <img src="https://user-images.githubusercontent.com/41804/139598798-8ccb0930-787d-4fd7-bee5-c5d411d7136f.png" style="width: 200px">

 This view will let you separately see the notes that you have shared with people and those that people have shared with you.
-Clicking on any note in the subsequent view will download it to your vault.
+Clicking on any note in the subsequent view will download it to your vault and open it in the currently active editor.